LeProfesseurStagiaire/rtsSelectionMoveDemo/README.md

 A simple GODOT demo to test selection and moving units like in RTS games.
 You can also choose a formation shape for your units and some other parameter.

+## Set up the demo in GODOT

+- Open Godot
+- click on 'import' and choose the "project.godot" file on the project folder
+- Them you have access to the project edition, press F5 to launch project !

 ## In game inputs

 - Left click :